What should be done after the Hong Kong company is established?

 Months 9–12: Annual filing, financial statements, and audit arrangements.

-The first NAR1 must be submitted within 42 days after the company's anniversary.
-If the financial statements do not meet the small company exemption criteria, they must be audited and presented at the annual members' meeting.
-The workload is most concentrated at this stage, so it is recommended to start organizing relevant documents three months in advance; otherwise, it can be chaotic as the deadline approaches.
+The first NAR1 must be submitted within 42 days after the company's anniversary date.
+If the financial statements do not meet the small company exemption criteria, they must be audited and presented at the annual general meeting.
+This stage has the most concentrated workload, so it is recommended to start organizing relevant documents three months in advance; otherwise, it can easily become chaotic as the deadline approaches.

 Timeline for statutory matters in the first 12 months